s0-ma/SGnuplot.py/README.md

 LICENCE
 -------
-This program is free software; you can redistribute and/or modify it.
+This program is free; you can redistribute and/or modify it.

 AUTHOR
 ------